nlpsandbox/nlpsandbox.io/wiki/604827-HowtoParticipate.md

 This section describes how to:

 - Create your Synapse environment.
-- Build an NLP Tool that can be benchmarked in the NLP Sandbox.
+- Build an NLP Sandbox tool that can be benchmarked in the NLP Sandbox.
-- Benchmark the performance of your NLP Tool.
+- Benchmark the performance of your NLP Sandbox tool.

 {column}
 {row}